logo

 Who should not file Form 15CB?

-There are foreign remittances that do not require the remitter to submit Form 15CB if–
+Some foreign remittances do not require the remitter to submit Form 15CB if:

 • The remitter has made payments per the provisions of the Foreign Exchange Management Act, 1999, read with Schedule III to the Foreign Exchange (Current Account Transactions) Rules, 2000.